schuups/DSM500_FPR/README.md

 # DSM500 regarding NVIDIA Modulus's GraphCast PyTorch re-implementation

-This repository contains a streamlined version of the code, scripts and results from the DSM500 project execution, providing clear, concise insights and reproducibility information.
+This repository contains a streamlined version of the code, scripts and results from the DSM500 project execution, providing clear, concise insights and reproducibility information - that matches and supports the Final Project Report reading flow.
+Given the refactoring, it might be that in the movement of files from the old repository some file paths might have not been updated.
+This might be the case in particular for notebooks.
+Nonetheless, the logic is still valid.